bergwerf/project.yaml/README.md

 One project.yaml to rule them all!
 ==================================
-**NOTE: this tool is used for the MolView project and is not stable.**
+**NOTE: this tool is not maintained anymore, MolView now uses Dart.
+Feel free to fork or create a PR.**

 This command-line tool provides the ability to define project information such as the project name, version, description and license only once in a